Logo

 Today’s #TipTuesday post is the last in my mini-series of SmartList tips for Dynamics GP.
 I’m going to walk through a very simplistic example of an export from an Account Transactions smartlist, to Excel, where a macro will do some basic formatting and create a formula for Net Amount.

-The method I show below is just one way to do this, and it’s a mini end-to-end example that you can follow if this is your first time using this feature.
+The method I show below is just one way to do this, and it's a mini end-to-end example to follow about how to use this feature.
 The intent of SmartList Export Options is to automate repetitive tasks.
-If you export SmartLists a lot and continually do the same things to the exported file, then read this post to see how you might be able to automate part of your work with that particular export.
-While the example is simplistic, the options are fairly limitless with what you could do with VBA in Excel!
+This post is about how to automate part of the work done in Excel after exporting SmartLists.
+While the example is simplistic, the options are fairly limitless with what can be done with VBA in Excel!

 Step 1 - get the Excel file ready